Ni2Be/Unity_Intro/README.md

 ![Heightmap](https://github.com/Nice2Bee/Unity_Intro/blob/technique/technique/heightmap.PNG)

-- When the heightmap is applied you see why it would be waste to generate the ocean with the same function as the planet.
+- When the heightmap is applied you see why it would be a waste to generate the ocean with the same function as the planet.
 The ocean submesh holds only the needed vertices and is animated.
 The rest of the vertices is placed on the height the heightmap represents.

 \[Apply Heightmap (Debug distance down to 0)]